Our Story

 As my teenage years approached me, we were soon faced with hard times.

-My father was a contractor throughout most of my childhood until the housing market crash of 2008, things were hard enough already and this was just the final straw that broke the camels back.
-My father was faced with some tough decisions so he ended up joining the National Guard as this was what would provide food for his family.
-He later went on to serve two tours in the Afghanistan War as an Army Chaplain.
+My father worked as a contractor for much of my childhood, but when the housing market crashed in 2008, it added to the challenges our family was already facing and marked a turning point for us.
+My father was confronted with difficult circumstances and made the decision to join the National Guard as a means to provide for his family.
+He later continued his service by joining the U.S. Army, where he served two tours in Afghanistan as a Chaplain.
 Making this transition was one of the first big challenges our family faced together, we were sent to Boise Idaho were I soon discovered my passion for fly fishing and many other things a small town Georgia boy never knew existed.

 I soon found myself face to face with God after being shot five times